xarvh/exalted-cypher-system/splats/solars/charm-special-abilities.md

 * understand the intention of a perpetrator after surveying a scene

+### Perfect Celestial Chirurgeon
+`Mind 6, Action`

+** With superhuman focus the Solar concentrates on her medical knowledge to save lives, making her every movement and action flawless. **

+The Solar visits her patient to diagnose his condition, rolling Medicine: on a success, she perfectly diagnoses and recognizes the condition, its origin and its exact effects.
+She will add her Tier on any Medicine roll to treat the condition and will receive a free Player Intrusion on any GM Intrusion related to the condition.
+The success is automatic on any condition that the Solar has already successfully treated.

+On a failure, the information she gathers will still be perfectly reliable, but more limited in extent, giving her at least a general idea of the nature and effects of the condition.

+The Charm can be used multiple times to diagnose multiple conditions, starting from the highest-Level one.

+### Shape Celestial Sorcery
+`Mind 5, Action`

+Allows to use Celestial Sorcery.
+Requires knowing Shape Terrestrial Sorcery.

 ### Wonder-Forging Genius
 `Enabler`

 ** Through intense cultivation of the self, the Lawgiver shatters the boundaries of her own creativity. **

 Reduce Assessed Difficulty by half Tier, rounded up.

-### Shape Celestial Sorcery
-`Mind 5, Action`

-Allows to use Celestial Sorcery.
-Requires knowing Shape Terrestrial Sorcery.

 ### Wyld-Shaping Technique